 The free mobile app launched Sept.
 12 and allows users to buy, sell and finance used cars via photo and without a middleman.
 A spokesperson for the app said it has been likened to the Uber or Airbnb of used car sales and has tremendous potential for growth, since the $465 billion used car industry has so far remained relatively untouched by the tech world.
 The company has raised $30 million in private investment.

 Cloud Elements is a cloud application program interface (API) management and integration service that enables developers to manage multiple applications through a singular platform.
-The company has secured $13 million in venture capital.
+The company has secured $13 million in funding.

 This female-founded online interior design service and decorating search engine puts interior design consultants, detailing ideas and cheap rental properties all in one place.
 The service aims to create a unified and personalized experience for each individual customer.
-So far the startup has raised $13.2 million in venture capital.
+So far the startup has raised about $8.7 million in venture capital.

 MindAptiv develops platforms for businesses and consumers to store and share photo and video files, streamline digital editing and enable high quality distribution across bandwidth-constrained networks.
 The company launched in 2011 and has raised $5.8 million in angel investments to-date.